0xgaut/gitbook/docs/resources/support.md

 Merchants fulfill quotes using various exchange types, including:

-- Intent-based exchanges like Uniswap X or CoWSwap, where orders are filled based on off-chain intents
+- Intent-based exchanges like Uniswap X or CoWSwap, where orders are filled based on offchain intents
 - Traditional liquidity sources where market makers dynamically provide liquidity

 #### Do uAssets require secondary liquidity?